-- 4.5.3.
+- 3.9.1.
+A Sixth Form Open Evening will be held in November 2019 and advertised in the local press and on the School website.
+Details about the Sixth Form and our courses will be available from the School and on the School's website. - 3.9.2.
+External applicants must complete an Application Form and return it to the Head of Sixth Form at any time between the Sixth Form Open Evening and the deadline, which is 12.00 noon Friday 8th January 2021. - 3.9.3.
 External applicants are required to submit predicted grades supplied by their current school with their applications.
-The School uses the predicted grades to determine the relative position of each student within the cohort.
-Those at the top of the cohort, and therefore most likely to receive offers of places in Year 12 following GCSE Results Day, are made conditional offers by Friday 17 March 2017 and invited to attend for a transition meeting at the School to discuss their individual requirements and subject choices.
-Please note that a conditional offer is not a guarantee of a place as places in Year 12 are only allocated on the basis of GCSE results published in August (see 4.4) and that the transition meeting has no bearing on the allocation of places. - 4.5.4.
-Girls currently in Stratford Girls' Grammar School (SGGS) Year 11 must complete a Transition Form and return it to the Head of Sixth Form at any time between the Sixth Form Open Evening and the deadline, which is 12.00 noon Friday 6 January 2017. - 4.5.5.
-Applications received after 12.00 noon on Friday 6 January 2017 will still be considered.
-However, once conditional offers have been made, late applicants will have to wait until the publication of GCSE results and the allocation of places (see 4.4). - 4.5.6.
-SGGS Year 11 and external applicants with conditional offers will be invited to attend two days of Sixth Form Induction held in the summer term. - 4.5.7.
-Following the publication of GCSE results, any SGGS Year 11 student who does not meet the Entry Criteria will be counselled about her options post-16.
+As the School cannot accommodate all applicants for Induction, it uses the predicted grades to determine the relative position of each student within the cohort.
+Those at the top of the cohort, and therefore most likely to receive offers of places in Year 12 following GCSE Results Day, are sent invitations to Induction by Friday 12th March 2021 and invited to attend for a pre-Sixth Form meeting at the School to discuss their individual requirements and subject choices.
+Please note that an invitation is not an offer of a place as places in Year 12 are only allocated on the basis of GCSE results published in August (See 4.4) and that the pre-Sixth Form meeting has no bearing on the allocation of places.
+On the same basis, those without an invitation are not being refused a place and will be considered equally when GCSE results are published in August 2021 and places are offered. - 3.9.4.
+KES Year 11 must complete a Transition Form and return it to the Head of Sixth Form at any time between the Sixth Form Open Evening and the deadline, which is 12.00 noon Friday 8th January 2021. - 3.9.5.
+Applications received after 12.00 noon on Friday 8th January 2021 will still be considered up to Friday 12th March 2021.
+However, after this date, late applicants will have to wait until the publication of GCSE results and the allocation of places (see 4.4). - 3.9.6.
+Sixth Form Orientation is held over two days in the Summer Term. - 3.9.7.
+Following the publication of GCSE results, any KES Year 11 who does not meet the Entry Criteria will be counselled about their options Post-16.

-4.6.
+3.10.
 Appeals